 stretched for 10-20 seconds each.

-In summary I only want to add that you
+In summary, I only want to add that you should always keep movements

-frequent depending on your alignment needs and the severity of the issue.
-I also
+needs and the severity of your issues.
+I also highly recommend deep

-problems for those with severe pain.
+for those with severe pain.